Learn how to correct chalk paint problems.

 People always talk about how easy chalk paint is to use, but I haven’t always found that to be the case.

 Many problems can occur when using chalk paint improperly.
-When I’ve made every single one of these mistakes, I worried that I had ruined my furniture makeover.
+Every time that I’ve made one of these mistakes, I worried that I had ruined my furniture makeover.

 Luckily, all of these chalk paint mistakes can be fixed.

 Cause: The Wood Tannins Bled Through the Paint